kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Artifact Build Performance Can Be Competitive Even With Generation
+## Artifact Build Performance Can Be Competitive Even With Generation { #artifact-build-performance-can }

 There is an intuitive model in which Spring-like runtime frameworks “just compile the code” while compile-time frameworks “compile the code plus run a framework compiler,” making the latter inevitably slower.